-If you missed Matt’s webinar, watch it here: Pros & Cons of 3D Printing Metal Components
+If you missed this webinar, you can watch it here: Pros & Cons of 3D Printing Metal Components

 Like any manufacturing technology, metal 3D printing has pros and cons.

 There are four secrets to success in production with this exciting new technology:

 - Realize the general pros and cons of metal 3D printing vs. traditional manufacturing

 - Understand the different metal 3D printing processes and their advantages and disadvantages

 - Understand which applications that are ideal for which processes

 - Be able to build a winning business case that can carry the project into production

 Let’s break down each and take it in turn.

 Realize the General Pros and Cons of Metal 3D Printing